 At Stretch Physio, we teach modified Pilates (where appropriate) to those with back pain and following spinal surgery.
 Early research suggested that retraining the deep abdominal and spinal muscles such as Transversus Abdiominis and Lumbar Multifidus, can reduce the recurrence rate of lower back pain.
 However, we believe that its real secret is improving your postural awareness in ever more functional positions and increasing your confidence to move normally that makes it effective.

 Modified Pilates is a programme of mat-based exercises designed by the Australian Institute of Physiotherapy & Pilates (APPI) to rehabilitate people with back pain and other injuries.
 Modified Pilates works on neutral lumbo-pelvic alignment, activation of the key lumbo pelvic muscles, correct ribcage and thoracic alignment, scapulo thoracic re-education and deep neck flexor retraining.
 Spinal mobility, postural awareness and flexibility of the trunk and lower limb muscle groups can be improved through the use of modified Pilates.
 We have helped many of our clients recover from back injuries and spinal surgery using this safe and fun method of exercise.
-We are passionate about its benefits and believe that its only side-effects are a toned body, enhanced confidence, relaxation and better posture!
+We are passionate about the benefits of Modified Pilates and furthermore believe its only side-effects are a toned body, enhanced confidence, relaxation and better posture!

 Pilates for Sport